Transcendence and linear relations of $1$-periods: Transcendence of Incomplete Periods

+was algebraic, then we would have a linear dependence relation between the numbers $1, \xi_P(\gamma), \log\alpha, 2\pi i$.
 To obtain a contradiction, it suffices to show that they are $\Qbar$-linearly independent.
-(Unless when $\alpha$ is a root of unity and $\log(\alpha)$ a rational multiple of $2\pi i$.
-Then the element $\log(\alpha)$ can be dropped from the list and the linear independence is already shown in Theorem~\ref{prop:E_transc}.)
+(Except when $\alpha$ is a root of unity and $\log\alpha$ a rational multiple of $2\pi i$.
+Then the element $\log\alpha$ can be dropped from the list and the linear independence is already shown in Theorem~\ref{prop:E_transc}.)